ChrisShep98/List-Group/README.md

  ---

  # Added Features
-  -Password visability feature in login/signup page -Added a "displayName" to mongoose schema. displayName will also show on the ToDo homepage.
+  - Password visability feature in login/signup page
+  - Added a "displayName" to mongoose schema. displayName will also show on the ToDo homepage.